 April is also an Easter month (along with March); the days are getting longer, but it can still snow, and you can still see the Northern Lights!

 Easter in Iceland

 Icelanders aren’t a very religious nation, despite having a state church.
-Those who believe in God say it is more like the innocent child-like faith rather than actual belief.
+Those who believe in God say it is more like an innocent child-like faith rather than an actual belief.

 Most Icelanders are confirmed into the state church (or any other church in Iceland or with Siðmennt – Humanists Iceland).
 Most teenagers do it because everyone else does it, and they get gifts.
 Why are we talking about confirmations?
 Well, they usually happen around the Easter holiday.

 Icelanders also love their holidays, even if they are primarily old religious relics.
 We wouldn’t trade them for anything.
 When you visit Iceland in April, it is good to know which days are holidays and which aren’t.

 The best thing about Easter in Iceland is the Easter Eggs for many.
 Heavenly chocolate eggs filled with candy!
 And, of course, the first thing Icelanders look for is the small paper with a proverb or saying.